italicize/italicize.github.io/windows_setup.md

 # Next steps after a fresh installation of Windows 10

 A new computer at a new job, or a reimaged computer, often requires further setup, such as connecting to Wi-Fi, turning on Windows security, and updating Windows.
-My fix-ups include steps for security but most steps are personal customizations.
+My fix-ups include steps for security, but most steps are personal customizations.

 The first step is often to adjust an external monitor.
 Click <img src='fab/windows.svg' alt='Windows' height='12'> **Start >** <img src='fas/cog.svg' alt='Settings' height='12'> **Settings > System > Display** and change the monitor settings. <img src='fas/times.svg' alt='X' height='12'> **Close** Settings.